OceanOestreicher/Enemy-Activation-Simulator/README.md

      - R will reset the program or remove one of the in play reaction cards
      - S will cycle which boss phase is displayed
      - Up and Down arrow keys will select which deck you are playing with
+     - Left clicking on a boss card will add damage tokens, right clicking removes them

 - Automatic save stating if you close the program
 - Easy ability to add more decks without any code changes
+- Track damage done to bosses or reaction cards

 Screenshots
 -----------